wp-plugins/ewww-image-optimizer/readme.txt

 = GRAND Flash Album Gallery Integration =

 Features optimization on upload capability, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
-Re-optimization via the gallery management pages is pending an update from the FlAGallery author.
-NOTE: Does not optimize thumbnails on initial upload, must re-optimize images to optimize thumbnails.

 == Installation ==